n-rook/osfe-spell-balance/README.md

 40 damage in a wide path for 3 mana, with a downside.
 It leaves fire too but that's a wash, since it leaves a ton of fire in your own side of the field as well.
 Plus, it makes you fragile.

-If this has a downside it should at least be a powerful effect.
-Let's start with 200 damage AOE for now.
+If this spell is saddled with multiple downsides it should at least be a powerful effect.
+Let's start with 200 damage for now.

 #### Hailstorm